TakingFire/SRXDTweaks/README.md

 ## Touchable Medals

-Adds cursor interaction to track medals.
+Adds cursor interaction to track medals.\
+**This feature is now included in the base game.**

 > <img width="200" height="155" alt="Plugin Demo" src="https://github.com/user-attachments/assets/0440db1f-53a2-4ccc-b8f8-a4fabc786a85" />